igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 components, updated every second.
 Continues until any button is pressed, which returns to the **Run Tests...** menu.

+* **Sonar**  One a second the sonar measures and displays the range to whatever is in front of it.
+Continues until any button is pressed, which returns to the **Run Tests...** menu.

+* **Lidar**  The lidar slews to straight ahead, makes a range measurement, and displays it.
+Pressing the LEFT or RIGHT buttons slews the lidar accordingly.
+Pressing the UP or DOWN button triggers a new lidar range measurement at the current slew angle.
+The SELECT button returns to the **Run Tests...** menu..

-* **Range Scan**  The radar performs a scan from right to left (covering a 120 degree arc), measuring and displaying the range to the nearest obstacle at 10 degree increments.
+* **Range Scan**  The lidar performs a scan from right to left (covering a 120 degree arc), measuring and displaying the range to the nearest obstacle at 10 degree increments.
+Every 4 seconds, the lidar slews 10 degrees to the new bearing angle and displays the range to the nearest obstacle.
 Continues until any button is pressed, which returns to the **Run Tests...** menu.

 * **Compass**  Displays the compass bearing in degrees, updated every second.
 Continues until any button is pressed, which returns to the